 With an allergic response being attributed to an immune system hypersensitivity, maintaining a healthy immune system becomes greatly important.
 “In addition to a balanced diet, supplementation with specific nutrients can help support the immune system,” says Dr. Hembrooke.
 The health of the equine immune system plays a role in virtually every other aspect of a horse’s overall health and, arguably, their performance as well.
 One of the most effective ways to maintain an optimally-functioning immune system is to provide the foundational support needed for optimal wellness; it’s one of the primary reasons Platinum Performance® was developed in clinical practice over 20 years ago.
 Paying close attention to a horse’s diet, then supplementing them with the missing pieces and more therapeutic nutrients lays the groundwork for horses to thrive long-term as healthier animals and more durable athletes.

-“For me, I would rather take a nutritional approach or an herbal approach.
-I think for the long-term you’re actually fxing a problem rather than putting a band-aid on it.
+“For me, I would rather take a nutritional approach.
+I think for the long-term you’re actually fixing a problem rather than putting a band-aid on it.
 If I can get the job done in a more functional way, and actually solve the problem, then we’re miles ahead.”

 — Kim Gill-Favier, DVM